lsteiner9/ScaleScroller/docs/implementation-state.md

 * MediaPlayer audio adjustment is not working completely, though the audio toggle does work.
 The seekbar seems to be acting like a toggle - if set to 0, there is no sound.
 If set to anything about 0, there is full volume.

 * The function for getting correct notes for each scale is not always working.
+It works better (though not perfectly) for scales with many accidentals.

 * The scale/level information is maintained even after going to the title screen, so challenge mode never displays a new scale when clicking it after the first time.
+To see the randomness of challenge mode's scale picker, the app must be restarted.

-* As mentioned above, gameplay is not functional.
+* As mentioned above, gameplay is not functional, and even with the mockup, an end game state cannot be reached.

 Aesthetic/cosmetic issues: